target/captains-log/docs/pr-body/README.md

 The same goes for all of the github keywords, like "closes #34" (etc.).

-Linking Jira tickes is as easy as mentioning them in the ticket.
+Linking Jira tickets is as easy as mentioning them in the ticket.

 For example: